nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### Track Columns Explorer: Retrieve information from specific columns

 In add-on 7.0, it became possible to let NVDA announce information from specific columns.
-This is done by letting NVDA assign SPL Assistant, 1 through 0 (6 for Studio 5.0x) to a function to obtain information from specific column (slot); add-on 8.0 changed these commands to use Control+NVDA+number row.
+This is done by letting NVDA assign SPL Assistant, 1 through 0 (6 for Studio 5.0x) to a function to obtain information from specific column (slot); add-on 8.0 changed these commands to use Control+NVDA+number row, and SPL Assistant, number row commands were removed in 2020.
 This is called Track Columns Explorer (usually termed Coloumns Explorer).

 In addition to using column retriever routine in Track Dial, Columns Explorer needs to know Studio version in use, as Studio 5.1x shows columns not found in Studio 5.0x (this is checked when entering SPL Assistant as discussed later).
 In addition, since not all track items expose more than ten columns or column slots cannot be configured for some items (notably Creator's Playlist Editor), Columns Explorer needs to know how many columns can be retrieved and take action if no column slot can be defined.

 Once column slots are defined (for items allowing configuring column slots, which are Studio's Playlist Viewer, Track Tool, and Creator's main tracks list, Columns Explorer performs the following:

 1. Checks if you are indeed focused on a track item, and if not, it'll say "not a track".
+With the removal of SPL Assistant, number row commands in 2020, this is no longer checked as track items themselves will define Columns Explorer commands.
 2. Consults a list of column slots and locates corresponding column index for the slot in question.
 3. Uses column retriever routine to announce column header and content for the selected column slot.

 ##### Optimization bonus: I've rearranged columns in studio 5.10...

-Due to different control data structure in use, one can rearrange columns in Studio 5.10 and later.
+Due to a different control data structure in use, one can rearrange columns in Studio 5.10 and later.
 But how does NVDA know exactly which column is which?
 This is thanks to the fact that internal column position doesn't change.
 When you rearrange columns, you are changing the way columns are presented on screen.
 When column retriever function (described above) is invoked, Studio returns column content for a column index regardless of where this column is located on screen.
 Not only this makes Columns Explorer simpler to implement, it allows Track Dial to track (after manual intervention) column presentation changes on screen.

 ##### What about items where column slots cannot be configured?